Mighty Hurricanes and Deadly Floodwaters

 Ditto for Florence in 2018.
 Some people were just recovering from Matthew when Florence wheeled in and upended their lives again.

-Now let’s add a mix of hog farms and lagoons (spin-word for unlined pits of liquid manure) and poultry farms with their in-house wastes.
+Now let’s add a mix of hog farms and lagoons (spin for unlined pits of liquid manure) and poultry farms with their in-house wastes.

 Rick Dove, a founder of Waterkeeper’s Alliance who viewed the recent flooding by helicopter, puts it most succinctly, “I saw Florence sending millions of gallons of animal poop flooding across North Carolina.”
 How soon will this happen again?